 The still widespread (but waning) respect for academic degrees

-tempt some scientists to try to profit from pseudo scientific rubbish.
+tempt some scientists to try to arouse attention with pseudo-scientific ideas.

 On the occasion of the 5th Chert Workshop (2006) at the

 Naturkunde-Museum Chemnitz, I had warned against two graduated

 physicists who had turned to esoterics in the early 90s.
 Their

 presentation could not easily be judged by the